viamrobotics/docs/docs/tutorials/pi/make-an-led-blink-with-the-viam-app.md

 ## Project setup

-Before you proceed with building your circuit, you are going to need to set up the operating system on your Raspberry Pi and install Viam Server on the Pi.
+Before you proceed with building your circuit, you are going to need to set up the operating system on your Raspberry Pi and install `viam-server` on the Pi.
-We recommend that you follow along with the [Installing Viam Server on Raspberry Pi](/installation/prepare/rpi-setup/) guide in the Viam documentation.
+We recommend that you follow along with the [Installing `viam-server` on Raspberry Pi](/installation/prepare/rpi-setup/) guide in the Viam documentation.
 Be sure to follow all the steps including [adding your Pi on the Viam app.](/installation/install/linux-install/)

 {{% alert title="Tip" color="tip" %}}